Emma Watson: 2010–2016: Independent films and mainstream work

 Watson appeared in a music video for One Night Only, after meeting lead singer George Craig at the 2010 Winter/Summer Burberry advertising campaign.
 The video, "Say You Don't Want It", was screened on Channel 4 on 26 June 2010 and released on 16 August.
 In her first post-Harry Potter film, Watson appeared in My Week with Marilyn (2011) as Lucy, a wardrobe assistant who briefly dates protagonist Colin Clark, portrayed by Eddie Redmayne.

 In May 2010, Watson was reported to be in talks to star in Stephen Chbosky's The Perks of Being a Wallflower, based on the 1999 novel of the same name.
 Filming began in summer of 2011, and the film was released in September 2012.
 Watson starred opposite Logan Lerman as Sam, a high school senior who befriends a fellow student called Charlie (Lerman), and helps him through his freshman year.
 The film opened to favourable reviews; David Sexton of the Evening Standard opined that Watson's performance was "plausible and touching", while The Atlantic reviewer thought that Watson "sheds the memory of a decade playing Hermione in the Harry Potter series with an about-face as a flirtatious but insecure free spirit.

-In 2013, Watson starred in the satirical crime film The Bling Ring.
-The Sofia Coppola-directed film is based on the real-life Bling Ring robberies, with Watson playing a fictionalised version of Alexis Neiers, a television personality who was one of seven teenagers involved in the robberies.
+Watson joined the cast of the satirical crime film The Bling Ring on 29 February 2012, The Sofia Coppola-directed film is based on the real-life Bling Ring robberies, with Watson playing a fictionalised version of Alexis Neiers, a television personality who was one of seven teenagers involved in the robberies.
+The film was released in 2013.
 While the film mostly received mixed reviews, critics gave almost unanimous praise for Watson's performance.
 Adam White of The Independent later stated that "She prove[d] remarkable....
 Watson oozes casual disdain.
 Her sticky American vocal fry is clipped and monotone, as if she's swallowed a Kardashian for breakfast."
 Watson also had a supporting role in the apocalyptic comedy This Is the End (2013), in which she, Seth Rogen, James Franco and many others played "exaggerated versions of themselves" and Watson memorably dropped the "f-bomb".
 She said she could not pass up the opportunity to make her first comedy and "work with some of the best comedians [...] in the world right now".